cfoust/cy/docs/src/why-not-tmux.md

 1. `tmux`'s configuration language is hacky and primitive, which makes it hard to do anything interesting without running an external command.
 2. Its key binding system is limited.

 `cy` allows you to bind arbitrary sequences of keys to [Janet](https://janet-lang.org/) functions.
-It even supports binding [regexes](/keybindings.md#regexes), matches for which will be passed to the function you bound.

-You can also create bindings that apply only in a [specific pane or group of panes](/groups-and-panes.md#groups).
+It even supports binding [regexes](/keybindings.md#regexes), matches for which will be passed to the function you provide.
+You can also create bindings and settings that are in effect only when attached to a [specific pane or group of panes](/groups-and-panes.md#groups).